github/libprojfs/docs/design.md

 In keeping with standard Linux/Unix practice, most component names will be lowercase only.
-The kernel module will be named projfs, to conform to the naming scheme for Linux kernel filesystem modules (e.g., overlayfs).
+The kernel module will be named projfs, to conform to the naming scheme for Linux kernel filesystem modules (e.g., `overlay`).
 The name "projfs" does not appear to reference any existing projects or Web sites.

 Again, to conform to Unix practice, the user-space library which communicates with the kernel module will be installed as `libprojfs.so`, and most of its